Techblogogy/magic-mirror-base/README.md

 (Still WIP) as of yet installer doesn't add magic mirror software to autostart, you'll have to do this manually.

 ## Contribution
 You are free to modify and improve this software.
 If you spot any bugs feel free to submit any bugs you find into the issue box.
-If your feeling extra luck, you can fork repository and try to fix some of the bugs yourself and then submit a pull request.
+If your feeling extra brave, you can fork repository and try to fix some of the bugs yourself and submit a pull request.

 ## Authors